 On May 2nd, 2016, Essex County Officials had the distinct pleasure of cutting the ribbon on the Turtle Back Zoo’s Savannah Café.
 This $6,000,000 investment offers its patrons a first-floor dining area that is about 9,125 square feet with seating for 106 people, second-floor dining with an enclosed 2,000-square-foot dining area, and a 5,125 square feet outdoor terrace with total seating for 266 people.
 Special events and parties will be available on the 2nd floor.

 Savannah Cafe’s Ball Python Sculpture Fabricated by COST

-As guests stroll up to the Savannah Café, they are greeted by a sculpted 150-foot long Ball Python Snake.
-The python’s massive head is nearly 7 foot long by 4 foot wide.
+As guests stroll up to the Savannah Café, they are greeted by a sculpted 150-foot-long Ball Python Snake.
+The python’s massive head is nearly 7 feet long by 4 feet wide.
 The snake’s body serves as a retaining wall within the planter pocket.
-The sculpture offers great photo opportunities, or simply an interesting seat for a quick snack eating.
+The sculpture offers great photo opportunities or simply an interesting seat for a quick snack eating.

 *Source, West Orange Patch, May 2, 2016